xbirt/mafft-gpu/README.md

      % make
      % cd ..

 If you have the './extensions' directory, which is for RNA alignments,
      % cd extensions
      % make clean
      % make
      % cd ..

-## INSTALL (select 2a or 2b)
+## INSTALL (select a or b below)
-###  Install to /usr/local/ using root account
+###  a.
+Install to /usr/local/ using root account
      # cd core
      # make install
      # cd ..

 If you have the './extensions' directory,
      # cd extensions
      # make install
      # cd ..

-     By this procedure (2a), programs are installed into /usr/local/bin/.
-Some binaries, which are not directly used by a user, are installed into /usr/local/libexec/mafft/.
+By this procedure (2a), programs are installed into '/usr/local/bin/'.
+Some binaries, which are not directly used by a user, are installed into '/usr/local/libexec/mafft/'.

-     If the MAFFT_BINARIES environment variable is set to /somewhare/else/, the binaries in the /somewhere/else/ directory are used, instead of those in /usr/local/libexec/mafft/.
+If the MAFFT_BINARIES environment variable is set to '/somewhare/else/', the binaries in the '/somewhere/else/' directory are used, instead of those in '/usr/local/libexec/mafft/'.

-### Install to non-default location (root account is not necessary)
+### b.
+Install to non-default location (root account is not necessary)
      % cd core/
           Edit the first line of Makefile
           From: